chizzletaz/BakeAndBinge/README.md

 - [Javascript](https://en.wikipedia.org/wiki/JavaScript) for  interactivity

 ### **Frameworks and libraries used**
-- [Bootstrap v5.0](https://getbootstrap.com/)  for precoded code-snippets, like navigation bar, modals, carousel and to help with the responsiveness of the website.
+- [Materialize v1.0.0](https://materializecss.com/) a CSS-framework with precoded code-snippets, like navigation bar, modals, and to help with the responsiveness of the website.
 - [jQuery](https://jquery.com/), a javascript library for easier DOM traversing and manipulation and shortening of javascript.
 - [Google fonts](https://fonts.google.com/) for the fonts used in the website.
-- [Open Trivia Database](https://opentdb.com/api_config.php?ref=public-apis), an API that provides questions and answers for this project.
 - [Font Awesome](https://fontawesome.com/) for the icons used on the website.

 ### **Tools and Programmes used**